hexops/machengine.org/content/about/nixos-usage.md

 # Using Mach on nixOS

-If you use nixOS and want to use Mach, this document is for you.
+If you use nixOS and want to use Mach, this document is for you!

+## option 1: mach-flake

+A generous member of the community maintains [mach-flake](https://github.com/Cloudef/mach-flake), a flake that allows you to get started with Mach quickly.

-## usage via nix-ld (preferred, requires unstable)
+## option 2: usage via nix-ld

 Use [nix-ld](https://github.com/Mic92/nix-ld) following e.g. [this article](https://blog.thalheim.io/2022/12/31/nix-ld-a-clean-solution-for-issues-with-pre-compiled-executables-on-nixos/).